GaragePolitburo/FormSI060719/README.md

 - `getIndexfromQA(uint256 questionId, uint256 textId)`
 - `getQAfromIndex(uint256 tokenId)`

+Provides conversion between the two types of indices the program uses.

-Provides conversion between indices.
-The section of FormSI060719 that deals with questions and answers uses a QA pair (`questionId, textId`) to refer to question and answer text.
+The section of FormSI060719 that deals with with the form refers to question and answer text with a pair of numbers, which will be referred to as a QA pair (`questionId, textId`).
+The index `questionId` identifies the question and varies from 0 to 12.
+When the index `textId` is zero, the question itself is selected.
+When the index `textId` is greater than zero, it selects an answer associated with `questionId`.

 However, the ERC721 section of the program (see below) refers to a question or answer with a single token index (`tokenId`).
-The token indices 0 through 12 contain the questions, the first entered answer will receive token index 13, the second question entered will receive token index 14, etc...
+The token indices 0 through 12 contain the questions, the first entered answer will receive token index 13, the second question entered will receive token index 14, etc.

 The function `getIndexfromQA(uint256 questionId, uint256 textId)` takes in a QA pair, and returns the ERC721 token index.
 The function `getQAfromIndex(uint256 tokenId)` takes in the ERC721 token index, and returns a QA pair.
 If any of the indices are out of bounds (using 14 for `questionId`, for example), the function throws.

-Note: in the QA pair (`questionId, textId`), the index `questionId` identifies the question and varies from 0 to 12.
-When the index `textId` is zero, the question itself is selected.
-When the index `textId` is greater than zero, it selects an answer associated with `questionId`.

 ## Market Functions